 Long-term care is a collection of services that assist people who need help performing activities of daily living, such as walking, eating or bathing.

-While care is most often administered at home by unpaid family members, long-term care can also include extended stays at nursing homes and assisted living facilities.
+While care is most often administered at home by unpaid family members, long-term care can also include extended stays in nursing homes and assisted living facilities.

 Medicare does not pay for most long-term care.